DPL Container Deployment

 Restarting the DPL Runtime Service After Configuration Changes

-Once the DPL Runtime Service Pod and Container are up and running, any change to any file under the /etc/dpl_rt_service/ configuration folder requires restarting the Container in order for the new changes to take effect.
+Once the DPL Runtime Service container is up and running, any change to any file under the /etc/dpl_rt_service/ configuration folder requires restarting the container in order for the new changes to take effect.

 End-to-End Installation Steps